semantic-developer/SemanticDeveloper/SemanticDeveloper/SemanticDeveloper/README.md

     - Stages all changes (`*`) and creates a commit with the provided message.
     - Uses your Git config for name/email if available; otherwise falls back to a local signature like `<user>@local`.
     - If there are no changes, you’ll get a friendly “No changes to commit.” notice.
+    - Automatically pushes the current branch to its tracked remote (defaults to `origin`).
+    - Optional: tick **Create Pull Request** to open your browser to a GitHub compare page after a successful push.
   - New Branch…
     - Creates and checks out a new branch based on the default branch when available.
     - Behavior details: